 Experience the Civil War era at the LeMoyne House, a stately 1812 home that served as a stop for runaway slaves on the Underground Railroad.
 Learn how Dr. Francis Julius LeMoyne, a staunch abolitionist, risked his own freedom by opening his home to escaping slaves bound for Canada.
 The house serves as the Washington County Historical Society museum and has period artifacts from throughout the area, including military relics.

 Washington also abounds with commercial attractions.
-The Meadows Racetrack & Casino, in addition to live harness racing on over 200 days of the year, offers more than 3,300 slot machines, 76 table games and multiple restaurants, including a brand new buffet.
+Hollywood Casino at the Meadows, in addition to live harness racing on over 200 days of the year, offers more than 3,300 slot machines, 65 table games and multiple restaurants, including a buffet.
 It has 24 lanes of bowling, too.
 Groups get special attention.

-Across the road from The Meadows is Tanger Outlet Center, with more than 80 brand-name outlet stores, including Under Armour, Nike, Banana Republic and J. Crew.
+Across the road from the casino is Tanger Outlet Center, with more than 80 brand-name outlet stores, including Under Armour, Nike, Banana Republic and J. Crew.
 Remember that in Pennsylvania there’s no tax on clothing and shoes.
 Shopping for antiques is another prime pastime in Washington and other towns in Washington County.

 A great dining option: The SpringHouse in the town of Eighty Four.
 The Sam and Bev Minor family not only offers up country cookin’ and a great bakery, but tours of their working dairy farm as well.
 On guided tours offered in the spring, you can feed a calf, milk a cow by hand, and maybe even see a live birth.
 The milk processing and bottling operation at The SpringHouse is highlighted as well, and the tour ends with an ice cream cone for everyone.